diesel-rs/diesel/CONTRIBUTING.md

 4. Create a `.env` file in this directory, and add the connection details for your databases.

+   *Additional note:* The MySQL tests currently fail when running on MySQL 5.6 or lower.
+If you have 5.6 or lower installed locally and cannot upgrade for some reason, you may want to consider setting up Docker as mentioned below.

    See [.env.sample](.env.sample) for an example that works with a trivial local setup.